moisestohias/CCNANotes/ICND1/Part-3/4-ConfiguringRouting.md

 # Designated Router DR, Backup Designated Router BDR.
 - if we have many routers in the same subnet we don't have to form adjacency between every routers bc this will be redundant, routers only form adjacency with Designated and Backup Designated Routers.

-** the formula for counting the number of neighborship in the case of multiple routers:
+The formula for counting the number of neighborship in the case of multiple routers:
+$$ \text{Number of adjacencies} = (n*(n-1))/2 $$
-- number of adjacencies = (n*(n-1))/2, where n is the number of router  ** same as # of link in meshed topo.
+where n is the number of router  ** same as # of link in meshed topo.

-# Electing Designated Router : the Hello protocol is what's going to be used, a router with OSPF highest priority value win the election,
+## Electing Designated Router
+The Hello protocol is what's going to be used, a router with OSPF highest priority value win the election,
 + OSPF priority value is associated with an interface and can be a value in the range 0 - 255 *
 + OSPF with priority value of 0 means that the router will not become a DR *
 + by defaul an interface have a priority value of 1 *

-# (config-if)# ip ospf priority "value", administratively influence who's going to be the DR and BDR.
++ `(config-if)# ip ospf priority "value"` Administratively influence who's going to be the DR and BDR.

 If we connect our router and all router have the same OSPF priority value, so everything is a tie, the Router with the highest Router ID (RID)

-> Note: the RID is used to identify the node in the OSPF graph (map).
+> [!Note] the RID is used to identify the node in the OSPF graph (map).

 # (router)#router-id "id", configuring the Router ID
 + If the RID is not configured (using the command "router-id <RID>" command) on the routers, the router with the highest numerical IP address of the LoopBack interface that is up and operational in that router, and is going to be the DR, if no Loopback is configured then the highest numerical IP address of physical interface that is up and operational
 + We can assign an IP from the public space to the Loopback interface, and it's not going to be advertised, and it's not reachable by the neighboring routers, and this IP is just for setting the router ID, many Net Admin do that